particle-iot/docs/src/content/hardware/power/pm-bat-datasheet.md

 - Module is 35mm x 22.86mm (1.38" x 0.9")
 - Pins and castellated holes are 2.54mm (0.1") apart

+For the castellated module: 4.7mm from the bottom of the circuit board to the top of the shield for the castellated module.

+For the pin header module: 7.1mm from the bottom of the plastic strip for the pin header module.
+This is basically the distance from board to the top of the module if you use a bottom-mount socket like the M.2 breakout board.
+If you use a top mount socket of course you'd also need to add the height your header.

 ## Pinout

 {{imageOverlay src="/assets/images/power-module/pm-bat-pinout.svg" alt="Pinout" class="full-width"}}